Datapoint: Edelman takeover

 In December 1984, corporate raider Asher B. Edelman revealed that he had built up an 8% holding in Datapoint.
 In the same month Edelman offered $23 a share, or $416.3 million, to acquire the company.
 Datapoint's board rejected the offer but began inviting takeover proposals from other interested parties.
 Edelman then withdrew his bid, and began directly seeking shareholders' consent to oust Datapoint's board, replace them with his own designees and then sell the company to a third party or parties; his business takeover pattern deployed in other companies.
 Datapoint's board resultantly changed the company's bylaws to make the consent solicitation more difficult, a change Edelman later successfully blocked in court.
-In February 1985, Datapoint reported its predicted increased loss for the last quarter 1984, of $15.9 Million.
+In February 1985, Datapoint reported its predicted increased loss for the last quarter 1984, of $15.9 million.
 After a three-month fight, on March 16 the board of Datapoint agreed to restructure the company, led by the immediate resignation of O'Kelley and his replacement as chairman by Edelman, who dropped his legal challenges.

 Divestiture

 After the Edelman takeover, Datapoint spun off its service division into Intelogic Trace, Inc., which initially specialized in servicing Datapoint equipment but later broadened into supporting products from other vendors as well.
-Intelogic Trace declared Chapter 11 bankruptcy, and on April 6, 1995, its assets were sold to a company in Pennsylvania.
+Intelogic Trace declared Chapter 11 bankruptcy, and on April 6, 1995, its assets were sold to Decision Servcom, a company in Pennsylvania.

 Datapoint itself weathered a subsequent battle for control of the company that triggered more attention from the SEC.
 In December 1999, all of Datapoint's patented video communications technologies, along with all inventory and assets associated with the video business group was sold to one of its resellers, VUGATE.
-A handful of the loyal video group employees went to work for this company which is still selling the product today.
+A handful of the loyal video group employees went to work for this company which was still selling the product as of 2021.

 On May 3, 2000, Datapoint filed for Chapter 11 bankruptcy, and was broken up: